Section 01 · The Threat

 The attacker poisons a document in a shared knowledge base.
 Every agent that subsequently retrieves that document inherits the injected instruction.
 In a multi-agent system, one compromised retrieval step can propagate across all downstream agents in the pipeline.

-Section 04 · Defense
+Section 06 · Defense Stack

 The seven-layer defense stack